-Obviously, a majority of current residents 65+ within the 30 minute drive time market are already established in a home.
+Obviously, a majority of current residents 65+ within the 30- minute drive time market are already established in a home.
 With an increase of this magnitude in the external market, it is highly likely that a reasonable amount of market rate independent living and assisted living units could be occupied assuming that price and amenities are kept competitive.
-Assuming that even a small portion (5%) of the expected 3,000 senior housing units is captured by the City , it is not unreasonable to estimate that 150 units could be filled over the next 5 years, or about 30 units per year.